rockafansky/Intergalactic-Mad-Libs/README.md

   # Original Song: "Shia LaBeouf" by Rob Cantor

 # Vol. 2
-  # Original: "The Gay And Wondrous Life of Caleb Gallo" Episode 4
+  # Original: "The Gay And Wondrous Life of Caleb Gallo" Ep 4